 Wider Information Set (WIS)

-At UCW, we are committed to making it easier for students and the wider public to access the information that we publish about ourselves and our courses.
+UCW is committed to making it as easy as possible for applicants, students and the wider public to access accurate information about us as an organisation.

-- Inform the public about the quality of HE
+- Inform about the benefits of higher education.

-- Provide prospective students with information that will help them make a choice about what and where to study
+- Provide prospect students with the information they need to make an informed decision about what to study and where.

-Our Higher Education Strategic Plan for 2014-15 to 2016-17 has been developed to set out clear aims for the student experience, growth of our curriculum offer, working with partners, reflecting economic need, and developing the employability of graduates.
+The Weston College Group Higher Education Strategic Plan has been developed to set out clear aims for the student experience, how we plan to expand our curriculum, our partnerships and economic plans.

 “To deliver an outstanding higher education experience, enabling success and inspiring ambition.”

-We work with two partner universities, Bath Spa University (BSU) and the University of the West of England (UWE), to deliver our degrees.
-Our degrees are a mix of indirectly-funded (franchised) – where the student numbers sit with the awarding body – and directly-funded (validated) – where the student numbers sit with UCW.
-The following table identifies the nature of our partnerships for each degree programme.
+We work with Bath Spa University (BSU) and the University of the West of England, Bristol (UWE), to deliver our degrees.
+These degrees are a mix of indirectly-funded (franchised) – where the student numbers sit with the awarding body – and directly-funded (validated) – where the student numbers sit with UCW.

 |Animal Management FdSc||UWE||Indirect|